rjjadav/weather-react/README.md

 **Enhancments**
 * Currently I didn't got chance to implement **Flux/Redux** with this project,But we can use it in future for better data flow through application
-* We can also modularize the code though I've modularize it upto some level.
-And also saperate some code(specify the Router in different file)
+* We can also modularize the code though I've modularize it upto some level due to time constraint(like specify the Router in different file, etc)
+* We need to apply pagination to data grid on Weather Details page.